-with the engine, fuel, ignition, and emissions systems that techniques to successfully build and modify automotive can cause high emissions, poor fuel economy, and/or poor engines for high performance usage. drivability.
+testing, and repair of charging and starting systems.
+Class with the engine, fuel, ignition, and emissions systems that meets days 19-26 of the first semester.
+Co-requisite AST can cause high emissions, poor fuel economy, and/or poor drivability.
 Co-requisite AST 154 Engine Tune-Up.